ESP32 — ESP-IDF v6

 • Switch between versions for different projects

-• Update the active installation
+• Update or repair an existing installation

-Debugging with JTAG
+Debugging with JTAG (Advanced)

 Requires JTAG hardware

-JTAG debugging requires either a JTAG probe (e.g., ESP-Prog, J-Link) or an ESP32 board with built-in USB-JTAG (e.g., ESP32-S3 DevKitC, ESP32-C6-DevKitC).
+JTAG debugging requires either a dedicated JTAG probe (e.g., ESP-Prog, J-Link) or an ESP32 board with built-in USB-JTAG (e.g., ESP32-S3 DevKitC, ESP32-C6 DevKitC).
+Standard ESP32 DevKit boards do not have built-in JTAG — skip this section if you are using a standard board.

 1. Connect your JTAG probe to the board's JTAG pins

-2. Open the Run and Debug panel (Ctrl+Shift+D)
+2. Open the Run and Debug panel — Ctrl+Shift+D

 3. Click "Create a launch.json file" → select "ESP-IDF Debug"